 “Effective degrees of freedom (edf) for DistPort and Fetch were close to one, indicating the linear dependence of Ptros on them.
 In contrast, the dependence on the third continuous predictor, Salinity, was curvilinear (edf > 2, Table 2).”
 (L.298-301) Line 309 – “complete agreement” seems a bit overselling of how well the data fits.
 Qualify this a bit.

-To qualify this we changed the sentence.
+To qualify this, we changed the sentence.
 Now:

-“The results of Model 2 were in good agreement with those of Model 1, for all the predictors” (L 312-313)
+“The results of Model 2 were in good agreement with those of Model 1 for all the predictors” (L 312-313)

 Lines 328-332 – These relationships need to be better explained in the Results text.
 The reader still must work pretty hard to make sense of these patterns.